An easy caprese salad with balsamic vinegar that tastes like summer. Healthy, keto and low carb, this is one of my favorite summer lunches.

 This is nontraditional, but I like to add a small amount of Dijon mustard to the dressing.
 This helps it emulsify.

 You can skip the Dijon and simply drizzle the salad with olive oil and balsamic vinegar.
 It won’t be as pretty, but it will be just as tasty.

 It’s better not to.
 The whole thing can turn quite soggy overnight in the fridge.
 It’s a very easy recipe to make, so I don’t mind making it right before we plan on eating.

-Caprese salad is an Italian appetizer.
-Indeed, it is often served as an appetizer in restaurants.
+It’s traditionally served as an Italian appetizer.
 But at home, I either serve it as a side dish with dinner (it goes really well with oven chicken kabobs) or as a main course for lunch.

 More salad recipes that you might enjoy

 Another simple summer recipe that I love is this recipe for cherry tomato salad.

 And if you like eggplants, I think you will love this eggplant caprese.
 It’s a bit more labor-intensive than this recipe, but it’s amazing.

 - 2 medium tomatoes

 - 9 medium basil leaves